Suv4o/personal-blog-2023/content/2022/10/03/nestjs-auth-authorisation-with-okta.md

 export class AppModule {}
 ```

 Inside `ConfigModule.forRoot` we pass an object to further configure the `ConfigModule`.
 First, set the property `isGlobal` to be `true`.
-This will help us to use `ConfigModule` in other modules so we don’t need to import our module into each module we use.
+This will help us to use `ConfigModule` in other modules so we don't need to import our module into each module we use.
 Secondly, set `envFilePath` to be `.env`.
 This will load and parse a `.env` so that we can access the environmental variable throughout the app using `process.env`.

 Lastly, create a `.env` file at the root of this project.

 We are now all set with the `ConfigModule` .
-Let’s move on to setting up Okta in our Nest app.
+Let's move on to setting up Okta in our Nest app.

 ## Okta Setup